hawkgs/angular/adev/src/app/features/home/animation/README.md

 - _Parsing shorthand CSS properties like `border`_ – The animation processor won't be able to animate `1px solid red` <=> `20px solid red`, for example.
 In such cases, it is suggested to use the standard CSS properties that describe only the numeric part of the property, i.e. `border-width: 1px <=> 20px`.
 - _Only hex, `rgb` and `rgba` colors are supported_ – At this stage, color spaces like `hsl` or `lch`, for instance, are not supported.
-- _A sequence composed of numeric values with and without units is not supported (e.g. `margin: 0 20px`)_ – As the title suggests, this is not supported.
-Decorate all values with units instead.
-NOTE: If the numeric value is composed by a single zero-based number, the unit can be inferred/deduced.
 - _Not all transform functions are supported_ – You can check the list [here](https://github.com).
 It's merely a preventative measure in case a new function is added to the standard that requires additional changes to the parser.
-You can try adding your desired function to the list and verifing if it works or not.
+You can try adding your desired function to the list and verifying if it works or not.
+- _`calc` and `var` (and probably more) are not supported_ – The parser is not fully CSS-spec-compliant.
+There are probably more CSS perks that won't be parsable but the current functionality should be sufficient enough for rich animations.

 **Other limitations**

 - _Definition can't be changed dynamically_ – This means that you can't add additional layers or animation rules to the animation during its runtime.
-- _Number of animated elements_ – This is probably obvious but rendering a lot of elements and animating them can be computationally expensive and, respectively, degrade user experience.
+- _Number of animated elements_ – This is probably obvious but rendering a lot of elements and animating them can be computationally expensive and, respectively, degrade the user experience.
 For such animations, use HTML Canvas solutions.

 ## How it works?